propertyhive/WP-Property-Hive/README.txt

 16. Not using a CRM?
 Property Hive comes with a free CRM to manage applicants, email matching properties to them, record viewings and more

 == Changelog ==

+= 2.3.0 - 2026-09-16 =
+* Added more view-related statistics to REST API including views_today and views_yesterday
+* Added filter to change if auto-match works off published or on market change
+* Added filter to disable tracking search analytics
+* Added filter to specify currency support for other slider field types
+* Updated entire plugin to pass Plugin Check review
+* Updated search analytics so admin users aren't included when logging
+* Corrected a couple of security vulnerabilities

 = 2.2.6 - 2026-07-16 =
 * Added nonces and verify user capabilities on reset and deletion of search forms for improved security